The Country Club of Orlando is one of the largest and oldest Country Clubs in the state of Florida.

 The Country Club of Orlando is one of the oldest and largest country clubs in the state of Florida.
 Every member, their families, and their guests receive the finest of courteous and efficient services.
 The Club encompasses 166 1/3 acres, includes twelve (12) tennis courts, an 18-hole Donald Ross designed golf course, a Jr. Olympic size pool, a fully equipped wellness & fitness center, and three dining venues which include our newly renovated First Class Clubhouse dining facilities.

-Or please email your resume to Human Resources: firstname.lastname@example.org
+Please email your resume to Human Resources: firstname.lastname@example.org or apply directly via the Indeed website.

 While on Club property, all guests, their spouses, and children are expected to adhere to the following Club policies